|

 His all books invite us for deep thinking, self-recognition and philosophy, which are the need of the hour.
 He also composed poems relating to modernism to reshape our thoughts.

-picture Sahibzada Sultan Ahmed Ali
+Sahibzada Sultan Ahmed Ali

 Dewan of Junagadh State & Chairman MUSLIM Institute